pondix/flipover-ha/README.md

                         to /etc/mysql/my.cnf
   -s SERVICE, --service SERVICE
                         Name of MySQL service e.g. 'mysql' for default 'service mysql start'.
-For MariaDB you may need to set to 'mariadb'
+For MariaDB you need to set to 'mariadb'
 ```